 So I began thinking about how I could apply this system to other startup ideas I had in mind.

-I had never thought about offering up my system and process to other people to help them grow their business until recently.
+I had never thought about offering up my contact gathering and cold emailing system and process to other people to help them grow their business until recently.

 I wanted to challenge myself to launch a brand new business from the ground up in 24 hours.

-I decided to launch this lead generating email outreach strategy as a productized service.
+I decided to launch this lead generating cold emailing outreach strategy as a productized service.